How to Grow Begonias In Containers

 Step 1: Save the Base Plugs

-To install, press firmly on the top of the plug until the wider top is flush against the bottom of the pot.
+To install, press firmly on the top of the plug until the wider top is flush against the

 Step 2: Arrange Bulbs & Soil